Reviews, Best Prices, Comparisons, Expert Buying Guides

 Repairability

-The modular design of the Linksys Velop makes it relatively easy to repair.
-Components such as the Wi-Fi chipsets, PSU, and antennas can be replaced if they fail.
-However, repairing the device requires a certain level of technical skill and the right tools.
+The modular structure of the Linksys Velop allows for easy repair.
+In case of failure, the components like the Wi-Fi chipsets, PSU, and antennas can be changed.
+Nevertheless, the device’s repair demands a certain degree of technical expertise and possession of appropriate tools.

 Upgradability

-While the Linksys Velop is not designed to be upgraded in the traditional sense, users can expand their network by adding more nodes.
-This scalability is a key feature of the Velop system, allowing users to customize their network coverage according to their needs.
+To be precise, the Linksys Velop is not upgradeable in the classic sense, but users can grow their network by integrating more nodes.
+Such a facility of scalability is one of the primary attributes of the Velop system, which enables the users to modulate the area of their network according to their requirements.

 Availability of Spare Parts